Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

 There’s been progress in lung cancer research

 From when I got treated until now, there’s a lot more hope.
-It’s a scary diagnosis, particularly if you’re diagnosed stage 3 and of course, stage 4.
-I know people who are living ten years beyond a stage 4 metastatic lung cancer diagnosis.
+It’s a scary diagnosis, particularly if you’re diagnosed stage 3 and, of course, stage 4.
+I know people who are living 10 years beyond a stage 4 metastatic lung cancer diagnosis.

 There’s a lot of hope and optimism out there.

-Emotionally, that’s something to be thinking about, but also the journey of finding support, finding a team you’re comfortable with, finding other people who have had a similar experience, to me, those are the most important things you can do to get through the initial shock of getting lung cancer.
+Emotionally, that’s something to be thinking about.
+Also, the journey of finding support, finding a team you’re comfortable with, finding other people who have had a similar experience — to me, those are the most important things you can do to get through the initial shock of getting lung cancer.

 Tell us how people can find you now